-GenderStats is an electronic database of gender statistics and indicators.
-It is updated continuously as new information becomes available.
-Statistical data include: 'Summary Gender Profiles' for regions and countries; 'Thematic Data' for areas like education, health and nutrition, empowerment, political participation, employment and socioeconomic status; and 'Gender Monitoring' data for CPIAs and the MDGs.
+GenderStats is a continuously updated electronic database of gender statistics/indicators.
+Data include: 'Summary Gender Profiles' for regions and countries; 'Thematic Data' for areas like education, health and nutrition, empowerment, political participation, employment and socioeconomic status; and 'Gender Monitoring' data for CPIAs and the MDGs.